shriyanyamali/LexFlow/README.md

 2. **Run The Following Command To Install Jupyter Notebook:** `pip install notebook`
 3. **Run The Following Command To Install The Required Python Packages:** `pip install matplotlib numpy ipywidgets screeninfo`
 4. **Run The Following Command To Open Jupyter Notebook:** `jupyter notebook`
-5. **Using The Progam:** Click on each cell—from top to bottom—and press `Shift` + `Enter` and enter each input as prompted.
+5. **Using The Program:** Click on each cell—from top to bottom—and press `Shift` + `Enter` and enter each input as prompted.

 This code has been tested with Python 3.12.2.
-Compatibility with other versions cannot be guarenteed.
+Compatibility with other versions cannot be guaranteed.

 Contact me at <a href="https://mail.google.com/mail/?view=cm&fs=1&to=srujanshriyan@gmail.com">srujanshriyan@gmail.com</a>